microsoft/calculator-specs/spec_template.md

 ### Success Criteria
 <!--
 How do we measure if things are successful?
-What’s the metric/KPI to track?
+What"s the metric/KPI to track?
 Include proposed success metrics here.
 -->

 ### Feature Requirements
 <!--
 Specific feature requirements or user scenarios.
-These typically starts with statements like “User can” or “API supports”.
+These typically starts with statements like "User can" or "API supports".
 Leave details for next section.
 -->